sel4devkit/maaxboard-uboot/README.md

 # MaaXBoard-Uboot

-This repository contains a script and build area for building u-boot for the Avnet MaaxBaord.
+This repository contains a script and build area for building u-boot for the Avnet MaaXBoard.

 During the build process the following directories will be used / created: